Since the search engine currently accounts for 70% of all searches, their SEO tools harness the most accurate and comprehensive source of data.

 Having a mobile optimised site is essential for ensuring you reach more customers quickly.
 A clear, easy to use and mobile-friendly site will ensure your site looks up to date and relevant.
 If your site is easy to navigate on a smartphone, it will increase customer satisfaction resulting in higher traffic and more conversions.

-This Google SEO tool tests how easily a user can access and navigate your site’s pages from a mobile device.
+This tool tests how easily a user can access and navigate your site’s pages from a mobile device.
 One essential step is to ensure all web pages look good in a vertical format.
 There should also be larger CTA buttons so that users can take the action they want to without clicking elsewhere by accident.

 These aesthetic and navigation issues are all features the platform will analyse to ensure your users are having the best possible mobile experience.